rebsonoliveira/sql-server/samples/manage/windows-containers/mssql-server-windows/readme.md

 ## About this sample

-1. **Applies to:** SQL Server 2016 SP1 Express, Windows Server 2016
+1. **Applies to:** SQL Server vNext, Windows Server 2016, Windows 10
 5. **Authors:** Perry Skountrianos [perrysk-msft]

 <a name=before-you-begin></a>